-Alternatively to the above indemnification, the plaintiff may claim the amount by which the defendant became richer, or the profit made by the defendant, as a result of his or her infringing behaviour.
+Alternatively to the above indemnification, the plaintiff may claim the amount by which the defendant became richer, or the profit made by the defendant, as a result of their infringing behaviour.

 Infringements of copyright and related rights might also entail criminal charges or the imposition of administrative sanctions and fines.